17th and 18th Century Theories of Emotions

 Eighteenth-century aesthetics moved away somewhat from the view that the arts should carefully control our emotions, although the notion that artworks both express and excite emotions remained.
 Particularly interesting in this regard is the development of the concept of the sublime.
 As Burke explains it, the experience of the sublime transgresses categories of pain and pleasure and explains much of our response to dramatic tragedy.
 Here it seems that aesthetic, and other distinctive experiences can produce emotions that are sui generis, a view that gives aesthetics a particular importance for any understanding of the emotions.

 Several of the most important discussions of the emotions in the early modern period involved women, who sometimes raised specific concerns relevant to their status as women.
 That is the case with Princess Elisabeth of Bohemia, whose correspondence pushed Descartes to write on the passions, while pursuing a lengthy discussion of the impact of the emotions on health and reasoning and our ability to control them.
 Elisabeth also seems to have inspired other writers on the emotions, serving as the dedicatee for the Treatise of the Passions and Faculties of the Soul of Man (1640) of Edward Reynolds, the Bishop of Norwich.
 Both Mary Astell in Letters Concerning the Love of God (1695) and Damaris Cudworth, Lady Masham, in Discourse Concerning the Love of God (1696) took issue with the Malebranchean account of love offered by John Norris, albeit to very different degrees and from different approaches.
-Later in the eighteenth century, Mary Wollstonecraft's criticisms of Rousseau specifically addressed some of his views about emotional development and the sexual division of labor in the sentimental education of children.
-However, since some recent authors have turned to early modern discussions to understand how the emotions can be conceptually gendered, we should note that many women philosophers of this period showed no particular interest in the emotions.
+Later in the eighteenth century, Mary Wollstonecraft’s criticisms of Rousseau specifically addressed some of his views about emotional development and the sexual division of labor in the sentimental education of children.
+However, since some recent commentators have turned to early modern discussions to understand how the emotions can be conceptually gendered, we should note that many women philosophers of this period showed no unusual interest in the emotions.
 It does not seem to have been considered a special area of expertise for women.

-Although early modern philosophy did not seem to associate concepts of the emotions with gender just as we now do, there is still a great deal of gender-baggage to investigate.
+Although early modern philosophy did not seem to associate concepts of the emotions as such with gender, there is still a great deal of gender-baggage to investigate.
 Many authors took the position that there were important sexual differences in the disposition to feel specific emotions.
-Malebranche allowed that there are many such differences, not just between the sexes, but for different ages, fortunes and stations in life; indeed, it is differences between individuals' “stations in life” that do the most work for him in explaining variations in affective susceptibilities.
+Malebranche allowed that there are many such differences, not just between the sexes, but for different ages, fortunes and stations in life; indeed, it is differences between individuals’ “stations in life” that do the most work for him in explaining variations in affective susceptibilities.
 Other authors laid such variations at the doorstep of bodily composition, especially the constitution of the brain, and took the relevant differences to be especially and intrinsically marked between the sexes (although they could also typify class and rank).
-In Les Characteres des Passions (1648-62), Marin Cureau de la Chambre discussed the effects that the liquid humours in the brain could have on emotional temperament, taking it as an explanation of why some people (women, as well as children and drunkards) cry more readily than others.
+In Les Characteres des Passions (1648–62), Marin Cureau de la Chambre discussed the effects that the liquid humours in the brain could have on emotional temperament, taking it as an explanation of why some people (women, as well as children and drunkards) cry more readily than others.